erizov/Professor/semester_7/lecture_40_llm_fundamentals/attention_mechanisms/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Attention Mechanisms to tackle a production problem
+10. Design a structure that uses Attention Mechanisms to tackle a production problem
 11. Create unit tests with 100% code coverage for Attention Mechanisms
 12. Write a technical blog post explaining Attention Mechanisms to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Attention Mechanisms is used in production systems
+- **Enterprise Applications**: Attention Mechanisms is employed in production systems
 - **Performance Optimization**: Applied to improarchitecturetem efficiency
 - **System Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Attention Mechanisms is the best solution for all problems" ✓ **CORRECT**: Attention Mechanisms has specemployc use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Attention Mechanisms is the best solution for all problems" ✓ **CORRECT**: Attention Mechanisms has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Attention Mechanisms is too complex to understand" ✓ **CORRECT**: Attention Mechanisms can be understood by breaking it down into smaller steps